aashisharora13/Brooklyn_Motor_Vehcile_Collision_Data-Analysis/README.md

 <li> Motivation behind the analysis is to understand different factors associated with accidents in Brooklyn area and recommend ideas for reducing them.

-The Data used for analysis is from Year 2015 - 2017 for Brooklyn Borough.</li>
+<li> The Data used for analysis is from Year 2015 - 2017 for Brooklyn Borough.